 Teaching Kids To Think.
 Learning A Skill For Life.

 The U.S. Chess Center teaches chess to children in the D.C. metro area as a means of improving their academic and social skills.
-Since 1992, we have taught the game of chess to more than 30,000 schoolchildren in more than one hundred schools in the National Capital Area.
+In 2017, the Center received a Congressional Certificate of Special Recognition from Representative Jamie Raskin on the occasion of our 25th anniversary.
+Since 1992, we have taught the game of chess to more than 35,000 schoolchildren in more than one hundred schools in the National Capital Area.
 Many studies have indicated that learning chess at a young age is highly correlated with academic achievement.
 A 501(c)(3) charitable organization, the Chess Center focuses on children in need in Washington, D.C., and its surrounding jurisdictions.

 The Chess Center offers weekend chess classes, chess camps, scholastic tournaments, and classroom-based chess training.
 The Chess Center also supports school chess clubs and works closely with public and charter schools in the Washington, D.C., region to promote chess.
 Our program teaches students to make positive choices and produces people who can enter higher education or the work force with the critical thinking skills they need to succeed.
 The foundation we help children build improves their academic and social skills.